 - Noticing an increase in redness or swelling in your foot

-- Experiencing difficultly moving around and feel pain
+- Experiencing difficulty moving around and feeling pain

 Consult a physician if you’re worried something’s not right.
 Ignoring your weight-bearing instructions too frequently could cause serious issues, including possibly needing corrective surgery.

 Are You Looking for Foot Care in Austin, TX?

 If you are looking for foot care, you should reach out to an experienced podiatrist.
 Austin Foot and Ankle Specialists can help.
 Our office provides a wide variety of advanced, effective treatment options for all kinds of painful conditions.
 Ready to schedule an appointment?
 Contact us online or call our Austin office at 512.328.8900.